amoghabn/artificial_intelligence/README.md

 #### Evaluates the trained model on the testing data using the evaluate method, printing the results.
 This typically includes metrics like loss and accuracy.

-### The overall goal is to build  a neural network model for cancer diagnosis, and evaluate its performance on unseen test data.

 # Key Concepts in AI: